 17 Failed Chain Restaurants From the 1980s That Will Make You Feel So Nostalgic

 There's no denying that warm, fuzzy feeling that comes from biting into the burger you've been enjoying since you were a kid.
 And thanks to the boom of fast-food chains in the 1970s and 1980s, we've been able to sip the same shakes and munch on the same fries for decades.
-But, much like Mall Madness and acid-washed jeans, not all of the chains from our youth have survived, and there are plenty of failed fast food restaurants that have come and gone.
+(Well, not quite the same fries.)
+But, much like Mall Madness and acid-washed jeans, not all of the chains from your youth have survived, and there are plenty of failed fast-food restaurants that have come and gone.

 The stronghold of McDonald's, Pizza Hut, Burger King, and other giants of the '80s made the competition stiff.
-Some fan favorites—like Burger Chef, G.D.
+And some fan favorites—like Burger Chef, G.D.
 Ritzy's, and Howard Johnson's—fell by the wayside.

-At its pinnacle in the 1970s, Burger Chef had 1,200 locations, and was a thriving competitor of McDonald's.
-And for kids especially, Burger Chef was the top choice.
-It was the first fast-food chain to include toys with their kids meals.
-The Funmeal, as they called it, launched in the early '70s and also included stories about Burger Chef lore, including the chain's mascot Jeff, the Burgerini (a magician), Count Fangburger (a vampire), Burgerilla (a gorilla), and Cackleburger (a witch).
+At its pinnacle in the 1970s, Burger Chef had 1,200 locations and was a thriving competitor of McDonald's.
+And for kids, in particular, Burger Chef was the top choice: It was the first fast-food chain to include toys with its kids' meals.
+The Fun Meal, as they called it, launched in the early '70s and also included stories about Burger Chef lore, including the chain's mascot Jeff, the Burgerini (a magician), Count Fangburger (a vampire), Burgerilla (a gorilla), and Cackleburger (a witch).

-In 1979, McDonald's launched its Happy Meal—and kids of the '80s remember the Sophie's choice of deciding between the two.
-Sadly, to the dismay of fans across the country, Burger Chef failed to keep up, and was ultimately sold to Hardee's in the early '80s.
+In 1979, McDonald's launched its Happy Meal.
+Sadly, to the dismay of fans across the country, Burger Chef failed to keep up and was ultimately sold to the owner of Hardee's in the early '80s.

 But all hope wasn't lost.
-"The love affair with Burger Chef remains strong," a Hardee's marketing executive said in the mid-2000s.
-"We knew then that we needed to … offer Burger Chef fans across the Midwest their Big Shef fix."
-If you didn't take advantage of that fleeting moment in 2007 when Hardee's brought back Burger Chef's iconic Big Shef, then please accept our condolences.
+"The love affair with Burger Chef remains strong," a Hardee's marketing executive said in 2007 when Hardee's brought back Burger Chef's iconic Big Shef.

-Boy, do we miss those fried clam strips, frankforts, and that signature HoJo ice cream.
+Boy, do we miss those fried clam strips, frankfurts, and that signature HoJo ice cream.
 Howard Johnson's might just hold the title for most sorely-missed failed restaurant chain of not just the '80s, but any era.
-According to Eater , during the height of its popularity in the 1960s, Howard Johnson's served "more meals outside of the home than any entity in America, except for the U.S. Army."
+According to Eater, during the height of its popularity in the 1960s, Howard Johnson's served "more meals outside of the home than any entity in America, except for the U.S. Army."